opossum-labs/opossum/documents/book/src/nodes/cylindric_lens.md

 : Radius of curvature of the `front` surface.

 `rear curvature`
-: Radius if curvature of the `back` surface.
+: Radius if curvature of the `rear` surface.

 `center thickness`
 : Thickness of the lens center along the optical axis.